Asthegor/DinaLua/README.md

 So don't wait any longer and get started!
 You will always be in control of your creation!

-Follow all the news about Dina GE on our Facebook page : https://www.facebook.com/DinaLuaGameEngine
+Follow all the news about Dina GE on our Facebook page (french only) : https://www.facebook.com/DinaLuaGameEngine

 __Installation__